 Are you looking for an excuse to play golf more often?

 While many players love to play golf for the sheer enjoyment, it’s important to realize that there are a lot of reasons to play the sport as well.
-Golf offers a great option for players who want to improve their health and the list of benefits is extensive.
+Whether you’re a high school golfer or you’re a senior, the sport offers a great option for people who want to improve their health and the list of benefits is extensive.

 The next time you feel like you have better or more important things to do besides play golf, you may want to rethink things.
 Making time for golf isn’t such a bad thing.
 Doing so may actually help you become healthier, feel better, and live longer.